-Associate Professor MASUDA, Seiji
+■ Associate Professor MASUDA, Seiji

-Research in this laboratory focuses on the mechanism of mRNA maturation in the nucleus mediated by a number of proteins and small RNAs. mRNA is synthesized as pre-mRNA by RNA polymerase II.
+Research in this laboratory focuses on the mechanism of RNA maturation in the nucleus mediated by a number of proteins and small RNAs.
+Messenger RNA is synthesized as pre-mRNA by RNA polymerase II.
 Pre-mRNA undergoes the multiple processing and become mature mRNA.
 Then, mRNA is exported to the cytosol to produce protein.
 During these processing, a large number of proteins are conducted to process each step adequately.
-At present, we are focusing on the TREX complex and the AREX complex, which couples transcription and export of mRNA.
-We are also studying mRNA export pathway in the mammalian cells thereby enhancing the protein production by optimizing the packaging and export of mRNA.
+At present, we are focusing on the several projects to understand the maturation and quality control of RNAs in the nucleus.
+The main projects are (1) The role of TREX complex and the AREX complex, which couples transcription and export of mRNA, (2) mRNA export pathway in the mammalian cells and enhancing the protein production by optimizing the packaging and export of mRNA and (3) the RNA quality control in the nucleus to produce the adequately processed RNAs.